"To and fro in seven chambers there stalked, in fact, a multitude of dreams."

 "They're not supposed to do this here," Muse said.

 "I know.
 I'll get the Goons.
 I still know a few."
 She got up and let a sap drop into her hand, then flipped a switch on it.
 A spark and a hum and she began swirling it into a lethal blue arc of cutting energy that could remove and cauterize a limb.
 She used it to carve through a Saver with his back to her.
 He screamed and fell into two neat halves with a spray of blood beside them.

 Fug, thought Muse.
 Helen's a beast.
 She crawled to the wall amid screams and grunts and thocks of violence and curled up.
 When she looked back she saw Helen facing off against a pale, skinny muffa with dark glasses.
 She didn't recognize him at first.
 But then he bent his frame underneath Helen's whirling blue arc and she knew him like her own face.
 Kal, they called him in the True Party.
 Kal the Kleaver.
 Vicious and swift and invariably juiced to the eyeballs on thermotabs.
 Like a wire he curved under Helen's weapon and curved up again around her back.
 Muse yelled out for Helen to watch out but it made no difference.
 With one jab, he deactivated her arc-sap.
-He was ready with a spike to pierce her spine at the neck when a violet burst in the center of the room blew them both apart.
+He was ready with a spike to pierce her spine at the neck when death rained down on them all from above.